aau-claaudia/aicloud-docs/docs/overview.md

   A40
   GPUs](https://www.nvidia.com/en-us/data-center/a40/)
   (48 GB of RAM each).
-- Three [NVIDIA DGX-2
+- Two [NVIDIA DGX-2
   servers](https://www.nvidia.com/en-us/data-center/dgx-2/) named
-  nv-ai-01 to nv-ai-03.
-These compute node are each equipped with 2 &times; 24-core Intel Xeon CPUs, 1.5 TB of system RAM, and 16 [NVIDIA Tesla V100 GPUs](https://www.nvidia.com/en-us/data-center/v100/) with 32 GB of
+  nv-ai-01 and nv-ai-03.
+These compute nodes are each equipped with 2 &times; 24-core Intel Xeon CPUs, 1.5 TB of system RAM, and 16 [NVIDIA Tesla V100 GPUs](https://www.nvidia.com/en-us/data-center/v100/) with 32 GB of